kylaandrade/WD-Seatwork-3/readme.md

 </div>
 <div align="center">
   This is for demonstrating skills in HTML and CSS with Multiple Pages, Effects and Container Manipulations.
 Providing a Different Versions of Headers and Footers.
+  This aims to showcase a collection of 5 different static header styles, 5 different static footer styles, 5 different animated header styles, and 5 different animated footer styles, all created using pure HTML and CSS.
+The project aims to provide a variety of header and footer designs that can be easily integrated into web development projects.
 </div>

 <br />